evalclass/precrec/cran-comments.md

 In this version I have:

 * Fixed a cpp header for STRICT_R_HEADERS
+* Strip symbols of .so file using src/Makervars

 * Updated the version.
     * 0.9.1 -> 0.10